 |Third Party||An individual or a company (i.e. consultants, agents, intermediaries, representatives, subcontractors, suppliers) that performs work, provides a service or sells goods to TM.|

-Terms that are capitalized, but not defined in this Policy have the same meaning as in Trustmoore Compliance Charter and Framework.
+Terms that are capitalized, but not defined in this Policy have the same meaning as in the TMG Compliance Charter and the TMG Compliance Risk Control Framework.

 2. Background, Scope & Purpose

-TM recognizes the expectations of its Clients and Employees, and the inherent risk that has the privacy, confidentiality and security of their personal data when it resides within TM.
+TM recognizes the expectations of its Clients and Employees, and the inherent risk regarding the privacy, confidentiality and security of their Personal data when it resides within TM.

 TM globally applies this Policy as a minimum standard for protecting Personal Data of its Clients and Employees around the world.
-Furthermore, each TM service provider is also in charge of ensuring the application of local regulations .
+Each TM service provider will ensure the application of local regulations .

 3. Types of Personal Data